Xuchen-Li/Xuchen-Li.github.io/_pages/about.md

 **<a href="http://got-10k.aitestunion.com/">GOT-10k: A Large High-diversity Benchmark and Evaluation Platform for Single Object Tracking</a>**

 - Visual Object Tracking / Evaluation Technology / Platform Maintenance
-- As of Jan.
-2024, the platform has received 2.82M+ page views, 6k+ downloads, 17k+ trackers from 150+ countries and regions worldwide.
+- As of Feb.
+2024, the platform has received 3.24M+ page views, 6k+ downloads, 17k+ trackers from 150+ countries and regions worldwide.
 - GOT-10k is the supporting platform for research accepted by IEEE TPAMI 2019.
 </div>
 </div>